 Nozawana Oyaki: Nagano’s Specialty Vegetable Bun

-The prefecture where I live, Niigata is adjacent to Nagano Prefecture, so in my city, some local specialties of Nagano can be bought in supermarkets.
+The prefecture where I live, Niigata, is adjacent to Nagano Prefecture.
+So in my city, some local specialties of Nagano are available at supermarkets.

 What is Oyaki (おやき)?

-In my case, before eating, I microwaved the pre-prepared Nozawana Oyaki with cling film.
-The heated vegetable bun is firm with a nice chewy bite, savory and delicious.
+As for me, I microwaved the pre-prepared Nozawana Oyaki with cling film.
+The heated bun has a firm and nicely chewy texture, and the taste is savory and delicious.

 Nozawana Zuke (野沢菜漬け: Pickled Nozawana)